NCD-RisC/Data-cleaning-protocol/README.md

-Cleaning individual data with biologically implausible values in NCD-RisC database
+Cleaning individual data in NCD-RisC database
 ==================================================================================

 This document is the protocol for cleaning multiple variables in the NCD-RisC database, which has the following steps:

-1. Applying univariate plausibility ranges
+1. Applying univariate cleaning criteria
-2. Applying multivariate constraints
+2. Applying multivariate cleaning criteria
 3. Multivariate outlier detection

-### 1. Univariate plausibility ranges
+### 1. Applying Univariate cleaning criteria

-Data outside the following plausibility ranges will be removed.
+Data outside the following ranges will be removed to minimise the possibility of entry error.

 *Anthropometrics*